Question

 All perfect praise be to Allah, The Lord of the Worlds.
 I testify that there is none worthy of worship except Allah, and that Muhammad , is His slave and Messenger.

 If a husband says about his wife, ''I am divorcing her'', then this does not lead to divorce by itself as this is a promise of divorce, and a promise of divorce is not a divorce.
 In addition to this, the present tense could refer to the present and it could refer to the future.
 However, if by this statement, he intends to divorce her in the present time (now), then divorce takes place.
-Al-'Abbaadi may Allaah have mercy upon him from the Shaafi'ee School of jurisprudence said, ''If a man says to his wife that she will be divorced, does this mean that she is divorced as the wording may refer to both the present and the future?
+Al-'Abbaadi from the Shaafi'ee School of jurisprudence said, ''If a man says to his wife that she will be divorced, does this mean that she is divorced as the wording may refer to both the present and the future?
 Also, is this a clear statement of divorce or a metaphor for divorce if it appears that this expression is a metaphor for divorce?
 If he intends divorce in the present by uttering it, then she is divorced, but if he intends to condition that on something else, then he should mention the condition otherwise it is just a promise and it does not lead to divorce.''

-According to the view of the majority of the scholars may Allaah have mercy upon them that she is divorced three times, he is not permitted to enjoy her.
+if he did not only intend to stress the first divorce (by the repetition). that she is divorced three times, he is not permitted to enjoy her.
 If he does so, he is wrong in doing so and if he believes that he is allowed to have intercourse with her and has a child from this [intercourse], then the child should be traced back to him as he has intercourse with her believing that it is permissible for him to do so.

-Finally, it should be noted that if a man has two wives in two different countries, he is obliged to be just between them as he had chosen to be away from one of them, and her right is not overruled simply by him being away from her; this is the view of Ibn Qudaamah may Allaah have mercy upon him as he clarified how to divide the time and be just between them, like appointing a period according to his ability, like a month for each, or a period more or less than a month.
+as he clarified how to divide the time and be just between them, like appointing a period according to his ability, like a month for each, or a period more or less than a month.

 No comments: